Sairyss/domain-driven-hexagon/README.md

 > The aim here should to be strategic and place classes that we, from experience, know often changes together into the same component.

+Check user [use-cases](src/modules/user/use-cases) folder for examples.

 Keep in mind that this project's folder/file structure is an example and might not work for everyone.
 Main recommendations here are:

 - Separate you application into modules;
 - Keep files that change together close to each other (Common Closure Principle);
 - Group files by their behavior that changes together, not by type of functionality that file provides;
 - Keep files that are reused by multiple components apart;
-- Respect boundaries in your code, keeping files together doesn't mean lower layers can import upper layers;
+- Respect boundaries in your code, keeping files together doesn't mean inner layers can import outer layers;
 - Try to avoid a lot of nested folders;
 - [Move files around until it feels right](https://dev.to/dance2die/move-files-around-until-it-feels-right-2lek).